| LATEST

 harnessed their dogs and left as they didn't want

+to be passed by a woman!
 When Mary reached Solomon (the last checkpoint

 before Nome), Lolly Medley (the only other female